 Meet the cast of Midsomer Murders series 20

-Take a look at the main characters of Midsomer Murders – and the guest stars for brand-new episode Death of Small Coppers
+Take a look at the main characters of Midsomer Murders – and the guest stars for brand-new episode Drawing Death

-DCI John Barnaby is back for more Midsomer Murders, with DS Jamie Winters by his side – and in the first two feature-length episodes of series 20 they will be joined by some exciting guest stars.
+DCI John Barnaby is back for more Midsomer Murders, with DS Jamie Winters by his side – and in series 20 they will be joined by some exciting guest stars.

-The duo are also in for a surprise when they meet new pathologist Fleur Perkins, played by EastEnders’ Annette Badland.
+Meanwhile, the team has a new pathologist: the indomitable Fleur Perkins, played by EastEnders’ Annette Badland.

 - When is Midsomer Murders back on ITV?